JunCLi/Aloha-Homepage/README.md

 # Aloha-Homepage

-red academy project-1: the objective is to recreate the demonstrated website
+## The purpose of this project is to recreate the demonstrated website and ensure that it is responsive over a variety of viewing form-factors.